 I saw it happen time and time again when I was younger.
 I would lead a weeknight Bible study, participate in another one, fill every weekend with fun activities, serve on Sunday mornings, work late multiple evenings, and complain about not having a free night on the calendar.
 After six months or so, I would end up sick and in the doctor’s office because my body was simply exhausted.

-I was reminded of the patterns of my youth a few weeks ago as I missed almost a week of work because I was sick.
+I was reminded of the patterns of my youth not too long ago as I missed almost a week of work because I was sick.
 It was only a matter of time, really.
 I had slipped back into old patterns of filling every spare moment of my days with little concern for the rest my body needs in order to function properly.

-This winter, I’ve been going through The Gospel Project with two college girls.
-The first session is a study of Genesis 1-2 and Creation.
-The day before I ended up in the doctor’s office, I read the following:
+Recently, I was working through a study of Genesis 1-2 and Creation in The Gospel Project.
+The day before I ended up sick and in the doctor’s office, I read the following:

 See, He knows something about us.
 We have a tendency to try and take His place and act like Him.
 We have a bent to want to take Him off His throne, even in the most unintentional of ways.
 And so He wove into the fabric of creation the rhythm of work and rest that must be obeyed if we are to flourish.
 He has even designed that we sleep a third of our lives away to show us that we’re not God.
 A third of our lives we lay unconscious, accomplishing nothing but a symphony of snoring, all the while testifying that we’re not God.
 And that’s our nature.
 Our purpose is to reflect God, to show God to the world without making ourselves out to be God.”

-In my zealous pursuit to be a good steward of the time I had been given, I had never considered that my rest is a part of that stewardship, testifying to the fact that I’m not God.
+In my zealous pursuit to be a good steward of the time I’ve been given, I had given little consideration to the fact that my rest is a part of that stewardship, testifying to the fact that I’m not God.
 While I may be filling my days with good things such as work and ministry, I needed the reminder that I can’t flourish in either of those settings without giving my body rest.